rootEnginear/why-is-this-a-checkmate/README.md

-# why-is-it-a-checkmate
+# Why is this a checkmate?

-Input FEN and get explanation as an output
+Input FEN and get image explanation as an output